parallelchain-io/parallelchain-protocol/Runtime.md

 ![Control flow of transaction execution](assets/txn_exec_control_flow.drawio.png)

 The diagram above depicts the control flow.
 The left side of the diagram depicts the normal sequence of transitions in an execution.
 The right side of the diagram depicts exceptional transitions.
-All transitions (except the transition from pre-charge to the first iteration of the work phase) are triggered by a named event, these are the names inset in the lines in the diagram.
+All transitions (except the transition from pre-charge to the first iteration of the commands phase) are triggered by a named event, these are the names inset in the lines in the diagram.
 There are four kinds of events: *cancel*, *complete*, *abort*, and *gas exhausted*.

-In the normal case, execution beings at the pre-charge phase, then transitions to the first iteration of the work phase after the pre-charge phase is fully executed, then transitions through each iteration of the work phase and onto the charge phase on *complete*s.
+In the normal case, execution beings at the pre-charge phase, then transitions to the first iteration of the commands phase after the pre-charge phase is fully executed, then transitions through each iteration of the commands phase and onto the charge phase on *complete*s.
 If the transaction does not have any commands, execution passes directly from pre-charge to charge.

 In exceptional cases, execution can be *cancel*led in the pre-charge phase, or jump directly to the charge phase on *abort* or *gas exhausted*.

 **cancel** is triggered explicitly if the transaction does not satisfy one of the checks done in the pre-charge step.
 This causes execution to end immediately, and for the transaction to be excluded from the block.

-**complete** is triggered explicitly after an iteration of the work phase is fully executed.
+**complete** is triggered explicitly after an iteration of the commands phase is fully executed.
 This causes:
 1. a command receipt to be created using the current values of $rval$ and $logs$, $gc - sg$ as the gas used, and with operation success as the exit code,
 2. the command receipt to be appended to $rcp$,
 3. $logs$ and $rval$ to be cleared.
 4. $sg = gc$.
-5. and execution to pass to the next iteration of the work phase if there is a next iteration, and to the charge phase otherwise.
+5. and execution to pass to the next iteration of the commands phase if there is a next iteration, and to the charge phase otherwise.

-**abort** is triggered explicitly if some command-specific invariant is violated during an iteration of the work phase.
+**abort** is triggered explicitly if some command-specific invariant is violated during an iteration of the commands phase.
 This causes:
 1. all changes to the world state done in the current and preceding commands to be reverted, without changing $gc$,
 2. a command receipt to be created using the current values of $rval$ and $logs$, $gc - sg$ as the gas used, and with operation failed as the exit code,
 3. the command receipt to be appended to $rcp$,